Representation learning

 Diagram of the feature learning paradigm in ML for application to downstream tasks, which can be applied to either raw data such as images or text, or to an initial set of features of the data.
 Feature learning is intended to result in faster training or better performance in task-specific settings than if the data was input directly (compare transfer learning).

-In machine learning (ML), feature learning or representation learning is a set of techniques that allow a system to automatically discover the representations needed for feature detection or classification from raw data.
+In machine learning (ML), representation learning or feature learning is a set of techniques that allow a system to automatically discover the representations needed for feature detection or classification from raw data.
 This replaces manual feature engineering and allows a machine to both learn the features and use them to perform a specific task.

 Feature learning is motivated by the fact that ML tasks such as classification often require input that is mathematically and computationally convenient to process.
 However, real-world data, such as image, video, and sensor data, have not yielded to attempts to algorithmically define specific features.
 An alternative is to discover such features or representations through examination, without relying on explicit algorithms.

 Feature learning can be either supervised, unsupervised, or self-supervised: